BlueGummi/belle/README.md

 - [ ] Implement hex printing for the disassembler

-~~- [ ] Fix formatter unsafety~~ Put on hold until I find a way to allow consistent use of safe functions across systems
+- [ ] ~~Fix formatter unsafety~~ Put on hold until I find a way to allow consistent use of safe functions across systems

 - [ ] Finish tutorials